paucarre/image-classifier/intro_to_ml.md

 ```
-For that we have the code ClassifierInferenceCli.py to directly do predictions with images.
+For that we have the code ClassifierInferenceCli.py to
+directly predict with image files.
 ```